prof-cordell-classes/f19-technologies-of-text-chawlad/reading-prep/2019-10-07-readingPrep-CHAP5-IMAGE.md

 Blake’s technique "allowed for a more calligraphic writing style and a harmony between reading and looking, rather than relegating text and image to separate pages”
 While industrial printers had a ‘divide and conquer’ approach to maximise speed and efficiency, Blake had an artistic and expressive approach towards books
 The former is appropriate for mass production, and later as unique/limited art.
-The two are different types of resources, functionally different books. making direct comparison difficult.
+The two are different types of resources, functionally different books, making direct comparisons difficult to decipher.

 2. QUESTION/OBSERVATION 2